Hermi-Mire/buweihe.github.io/_pages/about.md

   - /about.html
 ---

 I recently received my MSc degree in Data Science from the University of Glasgow with distinction.
 It's a beautiful school in Scotland that is said to have been the architectural inspiration for Harry Potter.
-My master's thesis research was on optimizing document expansion using reinforcement learning.
+My master's thesis research was on optimizing document expansion using reinforcement learning, supervised by Dr [Sean MacAvaney](https://macavaney.us/) and Professor [Craig Macdonald](https://www.dcs.gla.ac.uk/~craigm/).

 Education